duxcore/eventra/README.md

 eventra.emit('greeting', "Hello User");
 ```

-# Browswer Implementation
+# Browser Implementation
-When we ship this library, we also ship it with a webpacked version so that you may simply slot it into the browser.
+When we ship this library, we also ship it with a bundled version so that you may simply slot it into the browser.
 To do so you can use the `Eventra` namespace and call the class from that.
 Here is an example as such:

-### Browswer Example
+### Browser Example
 ```html
 <script src='https://cdn.jsdelivr.net/gh/duxcore/eventra@v1.0.0/dist/eventra.min.js'></script>
 <script>